privateai/private-ai-helm/README.md

 # Create a custom values file for your specific installation
 helm show values oci://crprivateaiprod.azurecr.io/helm/private-ai:1.3.0 > values.custom.yaml

-# Copy your license.json file contents and paste it into license.data section of the values.custom.yaml file with single quotes surrounding, as per below
+# Copy your license.json file contents and paste them into the license.data section of the values.custom.yaml file with single quotes surrounding, as per below
 license:
   data: '{"id":"..."}'